Wine

 .
 Fonts should be legible now.

-If the fonts look somehow smeared, import the following text file into the Wine registry with regedit:
+If the fonts look somehow smeared, run the following command to change a setting in the Wine registry:

 For high resolution displays, you can adjust dpi values in winecfg.